-The monument to Battery B, First Rhode Island Light Artillery is south of Gettysburg on Hancock Avenue near the Copse of Trees.
-(39.812315 N, 77.235411 W; Google map; Monument map: Hancock Avenue Part 3)
+The monument to the 1st Rhode Island Light Artillery, Battery B is south of Gettysburg on Hancock Avenue near the Copse of Trees.
+(39.812315 N, 77.235411 W; Google map; Tour map: Hancock Avenue Part 3)

 About the monument to Battery B